Zaum: Usage

 Kruchenykh would author many poems and mimeographed pamphlets written in Zaum.
 These pamphlets combine poetry, illustrations, and theory.

-In modern times, since 1962 Serge Segay was creating zaum poetry.
-Rea Nikonova started creating zaum verses probably a bit later, around 1964.
-Their zaum poetry can be seen e.g. in issues of the famous "Transponans" samizdat magazine.
-In 1990, contemporary avant-garde poet Sergei Biriukov has founded an association of poets called the "Academy of Zaum" in Tambov.

-The use of Zaum peaked from 1916 to 1920 during World War I. At this time, Zaumism took root as a movement primarily involved in visual arts, literature, poetry, art manifestoes, art theory, theatre, and graphic design, and concentrated its anti war politic through a rejection of the prevailing standards in art through anti-art cultural works.
+The use of Zaum peaked from 1916 to 1920 during World War I. At this time, Zaumism took root as a movement primarily involved in visual arts, literature, poetry, art manifestoes, art theory, theatre, and graphic design, and concentrated its anti-war politic through a rejection of the prevailing standards in art through anti-art cultural works.
 Zaum activities included public gatherings, demonstrations, and publications.
 The movement influenced later styles, Avant-garde and downtown music movements, and groups including surrealism, nouveau réalisme, Pop Art and Fluxus.

+Even after its peak, Zaum poetry has continued to be written.
+Serge Segay created Zaum poetry beginning around 1962.
+Rea Nikonova started creating Zaum verses probably a bit later, around 1964.
+Their Zaum poetry can be seen in issues of the famous "Transponans" samizdat magazine.
+In 1990, contemporary avant-garde poet Sergei Biriukov has founded an association of poets called the "Academy of Zaum" in Tambov.